D-Luan/accessibility-hub/README.md

     - **Browse Categories:** Users can view a list of all pre-defined disability categories available on the platform.
     - **Dedicated Category Pages:** Each category has a dedicated details page that serves as a hub for its specific resources.

-- **Resource Management:**
+- **Provider Management (Complete CRUD):**

-    - **List Resources by Category:** View a list of all relevant resources (companies, tools, communities) associated with a specific disability.
+    - **List Providers by Category:** View a list of all relevant providers (companies, tools, communities) associated with a specific disability.
+    - **View Provider Details:** Access a dedicated page with detailed information for each provider.
-    - **Add New Resources:** Ability to add new resources to a disability category through a dedicated creation form.
+    - **Add New Providers:** Ability to add new providers to a disability category through a creation form.
-    - **View Resource Details:** Access a details page for each individual resource (Future work includes full Edit and Delete functionality for resources).*
+    - **Edit Existing Providers:** Full capability to edit the information of an existing provider.
+    - **Delete Providers:** Ability to remove providers from the system.

 - **Architecture & Best Practices:**